Energy House 2.0: Mishka Henner and Emily Speed at Castlefield Gallery

 Incredible things can happen when art collides with science – Energy House 2.0: Mishka Henner and Emily Speed at Castlefield Gallery is proof that the two disciplines can only ever benefit from one another.

 Energy House Labs are Salford University research facilities advancing the study and understanding of energy efficient homes.
-Energy House 2.0 is purpose-built performance test laboratory which can fit two full sized houses and where temperature and humidity can be controlled, and weather conditions simulated.
+Energy House 2.0 is a purpose-built performance test laboratory which can fit two full sized houses and where temperature and humidity can be controlled, and weather conditions simulated.
 The resulting research encompasses science, architecture and design, and is paving the way for making carbon-neutral buildings a reality.

 Artists Mishka Henner and Emily Speed participated in an 18-month long residency at Energy House 2.0, with both artists focusing on different aspects of the project and resulting in an exhibition at Castlefield Gallery this spring and summer.